JamaalDavis/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 ## The Data  <a name="data"/>

 We'll be using the same Kaggle [Chest x-ray dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) that we used in the [previous project](https://github.com/ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/tree/main/1-%20Create%20a%20Medical%20Image%20Annotation%20Job).
 We will use the original labels supplied with the data on [Kaggle](https://www.kaggle.com).

+## The Four Parts of the Project <a name="parts"/>

+We will train four different models using four variants of the [pneumonia dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+Recall that the dataset contains childrens' chest x-ray images, and that they are classified into two classes, "normal" and "pneumonia".
+The following sections describe the steps you must take to create each model.

 ## Project Structure <a name="structure"/>